Become a Social Worker in Kansas

 Social Work Degree Programs in Kansas

 A bachelor’s degree in social work online or on-campus can enable a student to enter an advanced standing program in an MSW program, where you may be able to complete an MSW in about one year.
 A BSW also prepares students for entry-level social work positions.
-There are eight universities offering accredited BSW programs in Kansas:
+There are multiple universities offering accredited BSW programs in Kansas:

 Master of Social Work (MSW) Programs in Kansas